-Now, 52 years on from its modest beginnings, the WSOP has grown into the highlight of the poker calendar, attracting the eyes of everyone involved in the sport.
+Now, 53 years on from its modest beginnings, the WSOP has grown into the highlight of the poker calendar, attracting the eyes of everyone involved in the sport.

 Of course, it no longer has a monopoly on large poker tournaments.
 Other major events like the European Poker Tour have also grown a large following and earned a lot of prestige, but the WSOP still has a special place in the hearts of poker players because it was the first.

-Benny Binion, the flamboyant owner of the casino who was also partial to playing poker, organized the original competition with Tom Moore and Vic Vickrey, two other people heavily involved in the Vegas casino scene.
+Benny Binion, the flamboyant owner of the casino who was also partial to playing poker, organised the original competition with Tom Moore and Vic Vickrey, two other people heavily involved in the Vegas casino scene.

 Instead, there were just a few cash games for different variants of poker, including five-card stud, razz, and Texas hold’em.